pixel-point/pixelpoint-website/content/posts/2022-02-22-comparing-gatsby-and-nextjs-for-website-development/index.md

 title: 'Comparing Gatsby and Next.js for website development'
 author: Alex Barashkov
 cover: cover.jpg
+summary: Diving into the hot topics of comparing the speed of development, editorial experience, maintainability, scalability, and customizations of the two most popular React-based frameworks.
 ---

 Gatsby and Next.js, from a first glance, could look pretty much the same.
 Both are React-based frameworks, do SSR, SSG, have big communities.
 We actively use both technologies in [our agency](https://pixelpoint.io/), but we think that they fit better for different use cases.
 I often get asked why we use Gatsby instead of Next.js for websites development?
 This article will explain it in detail.